PennyLaneAI/pennylane/doc/development/deprecations.rst

   - Deprecated in v0.39
   - Will be removed in v0.40

+* :meth:`~pennylane.pauli.PauliSentence.hamiltonian` and :meth:`~pennylane.pauli.PauliWord.hamiltonian` are deprecated.
+Instead, please use
+  :meth:`~pennylane.pauli.PauliSentence.operation` and :meth:`~pennylane.pauli.PauliWord.operation` respectively.

+  - Deprecated in v0.39
+  - Will be removed in v0.40

+* :func:`pennylane.pauli.simplify` is deprecated.
+Instead, please use :func:`pennylane.simplify` or :meth:`~pennylane.operation.Operator.simplify`.

+  - Deprecated in v0.39
+  - Will be removed in v0.40

 * ``op.ops`` and ``op.coeffs`` will be deprecated in the future.
 Use :meth:`~.Operator.terms` instead.